Avonside Engine Company: Avonside Engine Company Ltd

 The Avonside Engine Company and its predecessors were unusual in that most of the production before 1880 consisted of main line locomotives largely for British railway companies but also for export.
 However, by 1881 main line locomotives were getting much bigger and exceeding the capacity of the manufacturing equipment.
-They made a positive decision to concentrate on the smaller industrial railway locomotive types for within the capacity of the existing plant.
-This change was to a degree forced on the company as a result of financial difficulties following Edward Slaughter's death.
+They made a positive decision to concentrate on smaller industrial railway locomotives within the capacity of the existing plant.
+In part, this change was forced on the company as a result of financial difficulties following Edward Slaughter's death.
 Edwin Walker of the Bristol Engineering firm Fox, Walker & Co. joined Avonside and endeavoured to turn the company round, but without success.

-In 1899 the company built for the short lived North Mount Lyell Railway three s designed by David Jones (railway).
+In 1899 the company built three s designed by David Jones (railway) for the short-lived North Mount Lyell Railway.

 Re-organisation

-Walker was forced to liquidate the old company and form a new company with the same name to carry on the same business at the same address.
-At about this time the old firm of Fox, Walker & Co. was taken over by Thomas Peckett and became Peckett and Sons.
+Walker was forced to liquidate the old company and form a new one with the same name to carry on the same business at the same address.
+At about this time, the old firm of Fox, Walker & Co. was taken over by Thomas Peckett and became Peckett and Sons.

 Move to Fishponds

-In 1905 the Avonside firm left its historic home at St. Philips for a new plant at Fishponds but still with a small engine policy.
+In 1905 the Avonside firm left its historic home at St Philips for a new plant at Fishponds but still with a small locomotive policy.

 Closure

-The company entered voluntary liquidation in 1934 and the goodwill and designs of the company were bought in 1935 by the Hunslet Engine Company.
+The company entered voluntary liquidation in 1934.
+The goodwill and designs of the company were bought in 1935 by the Hunslet Engine Company.

 Locomotive types

-During the 1860s and 1870s the Avonside company built broad gauge and standard gauge engines for many British companies, large and small but they also built up a considerable export business.
-Unfortunately detailed company records from this period have not survived.
+During the 1860s and 1870s, the company built broad-gauge and standard-gauge locomotives, large and small, for many companies in Britain and overseas.
+Detailed company records from this period have not survived.

 Fairlie

-This lack of records is particularly unfortunate in that the company was the largest British builder of the Fairlie articulated locomotive.
-Amongst the first to be built at Bristol was James Spooner built in 1872 for the Ffestiniog Railway.
-Although built to the same basic design as the remarkably successful Little Wonder built by George England and Co. in 1869, it incorporated many detailed improvements and became the prototype for subsequent Ffestiniog Railway engines built in that company's works at Boston Lodge.
+The company was the largest British builder of the Fairlie articulated locomotive.
+Among the first to be built at Bristol was James Spooner, in 1872, for the Ffestiniog Railway.
+Made to the same basic design as the remarkably successful Little Wonder, constructed by George England and Co. in 1869, it incorporated many detailed improvements and became the prototype for subsequent Ffestiniog Railway engines built in that company's works at Boston Lodge.